The second Dr. Bannerman Vet Mystery!

 Nominated for the Eileen Mctavish Sykes award for first book.

-The Accidental Veterinarian has been translated into Polish, Hungarian, Czech, Russian and Chinese.
+The Accidental Veterinarian is a best-seller and has been translated into Polish, Hungarian, Czech, Russian and Chinese.

 “For all animal lovers, veterinary tales are always amusing, amazing, entertaining, and, once in a while, sad.
 Few books . . . approach the combination of fine writing, radical honesty, and endless optimism found in Winnipeg practitioner Schott’s . . .
 Laugh until you cry.” — Booklist Starred Review

 “Crammed with useful information, humorous recollections, personal reflections and a few anecdotes you shouldn't read while eating, but which will appeal to any pet owner . . .
 Schott’s writing has a conversational tone that makes for easy, enjoyable reading . . .” — Winnipeg Free Press

 “Who amongst us animal lovers hasn’t fantasized being a vet?
 Well, read Philipp Schott’s highly entertaining and informative book and learn exactly what you’d be in for — all the poignancy, hilarity, and plain hard work.” — Barbara Gowdy, award-winning author of The White Bone and Helpless